vaib-dev/Courses/7-scrum-master-role/4-team-building.md

 4. Create a cross-functional team: High-performing teams comprise individuals with a broad set of skills that are necessary to effectively accomplish the work from their backlog.
 Team members must be open and highly motivated and the team must have both the authority and the accountability to achieve the goals they have been given.
 The key aspect here is that the high-performance team should be able to deliver the results of their work by combining their respective skills and talents.
 5. Communicate the big picture and goal: Team members work better when they know how their work is aligned with the overall goal and when it contributes to the bigger picture.
 It is not about picking up stories from the backlog without understanding what value it brings to the entire vision.
 This approach is not effective.
 It is important to invest time in communicating the bigger picture, the current priorities, and goals to the team to increase engagement and ownership.
 6. Empower the team with decision-making: For the team to work effectively, the team members should be empowered to make their own decisions.
 The team needs to understand what work is to be done but they are given the freedom to find their own solutions and ways of working.\
    In essence, those six elements are crucial while setting-up the teams, however it takes some time and effort to build a high-performing team with the strong fundamentals and broad set of skills.
 There are some models through which you can identify how your team's development and how are they doing and in which state they are in.
-Let us see Tuckman's model of team development
+Let us see Tuckman's model of team development.

 ### Tuckman's model of team development